New

 Think of it as Koji without the front end.
 Your application controls the entire flow:

 1. Start an interview by calling the start endpoint.
-Koji returns a conversation ID and the first message.
+Koji returns an interview ID, a session token, and the first message.

 2. Exchange messages by sending participant responses to the message endpoint.
 Koji replies with follow-up questions.